top of page

 Step # 2: Define a mixed_instance_policy

-To use Spot instances in our EC2 auto scaling group resource, we need to define a mixed_instances_policy block, that is conformed by the instances_distribution block, and the launch_template block.
+To use Spot instances in our EC2 auto scaling group resource, we need to define a mixed_instances_policy block, which is composed of the instances_distribution block and the launch_template block.

 The launch_template block references the launch template needed for the autoscaling group, in this case, we override the instances that we want for our workflow.